 TIMECLICK TIP

-According to the U.S. Bureau of Labor Statistics, that’s the average for full-time employees with one year of service.
-Plan your PTO around that number—or more if you've been with your employer longer.
+If you're new to your role, plan for around 11 to 14 vacation days in your first year.
+According to the U.S. Bureau of Labor Statistics, that's the average for full-time employees with one year of service.

 Annual Work Hours by Job Type and Industry

-Different industries come with different schedules, expectations, and hour demands.
-Whether you're salaried, hourly, part-time, or shift-based, your actual hours can vary widely from the standard 2,080.
+Different industries have their own schedules, expectations, and demands, which can have a big impact on how many hours you work each year.
+Whether you’re salaried, hourly, part-time, or shift-based, your actual hours might look very different from the standard 2,080.

-According to the Bureau of Labor Statistics, actual average hours worked vary widely by industry, role, and status (full-time vs part-time).
+According to the Bureau of Labor Statistics, the average hours worked can vary widely depending on the industry, role, and whether the position is full-time or part-time.

-These numbers are averages.
-Your exact hours will depend on your specific job, employer, and policies around overtime, breaks, and PTO.
+These numbers are averages, so your actual hours will depend on your specific job, employer, and policies around overtime, breaks, and paid time off.

 TIMECLICK TIP

-Curious how many work hours in a year your role adds up to?
-Use the free Time Card Calculator to run the math based on your actual schedule.
+Wondering how many hours your role adds up to in a year?
+Use the free Time Card Calculator to figure out your total based on your actual schedule.

 Why Knowing Your Annual Work Hours Matters

-Knowing how many hours you actually work—and how many work hours are in a year for your role—isn’t just trivia—it’s a powerful planning tool that impacts your finances, your health, and your time.
-Here’s why understanding your annual work hours is essential, whether you’re an employee, contractor, or business owner:
+Knowing how many hours you work in a year isn't just a number.
+It's a practical tool that helps you plan your finances, manage your health, and make the most of your time.
+Whether you're an employee, contractor, or business owner, understanding your annual work hours can make a big difference.

 Budgeting and Income Planning